 Another use of GPS in agriculture is for monitoring and evaluating yields in different zones across a field.
 Located at the top of a grain elevator, a mass flow sensor continuously measures and records harvested crop weight.
 The measurements can then be correlated with GPS tracker data for yield mapping.

-Since agriculture GPS systems track almost every action in a field, farmers can get valuable data for post-season analysis to calculate net margins for each field management zone.
+Since farming GPS systems track almost every action in a field, farmers can get valuable data for post-season analysis to calculate net margins for each field management zone.
 Through farm management software powered with geoinformatics and data visualization tools, farmers can assess the impact of applied technology and make informed decisions to optimize farming processes in the future seasons.

 Advanced mixtures of technologies with GPS for agriculture